IVC Filters and the Harm They Cause – What They Knew, When They Knew It

 In 2003, IVC filters were fast-tracked through the FDA since they were similar to previous products.
 By 2010, the FDA had received over 921 separate adverse effects reports from patients who experienced problems with the device dislodging, fracturing, migrating and more.
 Patients have reported to the FDA that their filters have fractured causing prongs to lodge in the lower lumbar of the spine, the small intestines, and punctured veins and organs.
 One California women even had an IVC filter prong lodge in her heart and is unable to undergo surgery due to the risk.
 Clearly, these are all painful and life threatening conditions.

 Currently, there are over 6,000 lawsuits pending in federal court because the various IVC companies knew their products were defective and yet they continued to sell them without telling patients and doctors about the potential risks.
-Two bellwether cases are set to go to court in 2018 – the first is in March 2018 – so it is critical to act now before your opportunity to make a claim is gone.
+One bellwether case was recently awarded while three more are scheduled for 2018:

 What Can You Do?